 - To recommend that the application is rejected.

-9. The Panel’s recommendation will be communicated to the college, which will then form its own view on whether or not to consider the student for admissions.
+The Panel’s recommendation will be communicated to the college, which will then form its own view on whether or not to initiate its own review of the student’s application.
 Other than for the purposes of the investigation involved in compiling the information to be considered by the Panel, communication with the applicant should be solely through the college.

-13. The college will be responsible for ensuring that any information that the college chooses to retain is handled in accordance with the Data Protection Act 1998.
+8. The college will be responsible for ensuring that any information that the college chooses to retain is handled in accordance with the General Data Protection Regulations and the Data Protection Act 2018.